The latest figures published yesterday, on Monday, January 31st by the Land Registry suggest that house prices in the UK have fallen by 1.3% in 2017.

 Also worth a mentioned is the growing stats on car purchases and leasing agreements that seems somewhat counterintuitive to trends and the pending Brexit issues we are all having to face.

-More and more new cars are being sold and bought these days and much of that success lends to car leasing and PCP agreements that are enjoying a large spike in demand.
+More and more new cars are being sold and bought these days, and much of that success lends to car leasing and PCP agreements that are enjoying a significant spike in demand.

-If you’re planning to buy a used car this year check out CarVeto who offers a leading car history investigation service, for free!
-Oh yes, they have a paid service but it’s only £12.50.
+If you’re planning to buy a used car this year, check out Carpilot HPI check, which offers a leading car history investigation service for just £2.95

 Turbulent times ahead?